shuque/zonecontent/README.md

                       (default server is 127.0.0.1)
     --tsig=X          Use TSIG algorithm:name:key specified in X --infile=X        Use specified input file as zone contents

+If specifying an input file as the source of the zone, it must be composed of 1 presentation format DNS RR per line, with no continuation lines.
 ```

 ### Example usage